MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Evaluation

 \subsection{Robustness evaluation}

-This section evaluates the robustness of MoNE across three key dimensions: model architecture (OLMoE, Moonlight and Deepseek-V2-Lite), calibration data sources (Zyda2 and C4), and calibration sample sizes (100, 500 and 1000).
+This section evaluates the robustness of MoNE across three key dimensions: model architecture, calibration data source, and calibration sample size.
+Due to prohibitive compute for exhaustive experiments on large models, we tested three models: OLMoE, Moonlight and Deepseek-V2-Lite using 100, 500 and 1000 calibration samples on C4 and Zyda-2 dataset separately.
 For each dimension, we vary one factor while averaging results over the other two, measuring both average accuracy and the standard deviation of accuracy drop.
 The results are visualized in Figure \ref{fig:robust}, with detailed scores provided in Appendix \ref{robust detail}.
 As shown in Figure \ref{fig:robust_p25}, \textbf{MoNE advances the Pareto frontier across all three dimensions at the 25\% pruning ratio}, demonstrating superior robustness and effectiveness compared to existing structured pruning methods.
 At the 50\% pruning ratio (Figure \ref{fig:robust_p50}), MoNE exhibits slightly higher variance under varying model architectures and calibration sample sizes.
 Nevertheless, it remains the most effective method, \textbf{outperforming baseline methods by a significant margin of 2.85}.